amanda-macri/reference-website/README.md

 align-items: This works on positions on the cross axis, whereas justify-content does the main axis.
 Some values that can be used are stretch, flex-start, flex-end and center.

 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property
+`.class {`
+    `display: flex;`
+    `flex-direction: row;`
+    `justify-content: flex-end;`
+`}`
+The display: flex is what tells the CSS that we will be using a flexbox.
+Flex direction tells us what direction the items in the box will be going in.
+The options are column, column-reverse, row and row-reverse.
+Justify-content property tells us where the content goes.
+Is is at the start, middle or end?
+Is it spaced evenly?

 17. Write a code example on how you will use a flexbox property on a parent element with sub properties.
+`.class {`
+    `display: flex;`
+    `flex-direction: row;`
+    `justify-content: flex-end;`
+`}`
+I will use the same example as before.
+I want my items to be displayed in a row and at the end of the box.

 18. What is CSS grid property?
+The CSS grid property is a property that allows you to set values of multiple other CSS properties.
+It allows you to arrange your items into rows and/or columns, size those rows/columns evenly or unevenly. etc.

 19. Write the parent and two sub-properties used for CSS Grid Property.
+To use a grid, we would use this code:
+`.class {`
+    `display: grid;`
+`}`
+That would be the parent property.
+Two sub properties would be the two added onto the one above:
+`.class {`
+    `display: grid;`
+    `grid-column-start: 1;`
+    `grid-column-end: 3;`
+`}`
+This places a grid item at column 1 and lets it end on column line 3.

 20. What is the difference between display: flex and display: grid?
+Flexbox was designed for a one-dimmensional layout - either column or row.
+Grid is designed for two-dimmnesional layouts - rows and columns at the same time.

 21. What sub-property we use to divide elements in CSS Grid properties?
+The sub-property would be `grid-template-columns`or `grid-template-rows`.
+From there, we can add how many boxes we would want by adding a value.
+For example: `grid-template-columns: 25% 10% 15% 50%`.

 22. What unit we use to fractionally divide the element width in CSS Grid property and what are others unit we can use alternatively?
 (Write a code example)
+The unit to divide an element fractionally with CSS grid would be fr.
+We can also use percentages,for example: 50% 50%.
+`.class {`
+    `display: grid;`
+    `grid-template-columns: 1fr 1fr 1fr`
+`}`

 23. What is the area property in CSS grid we use for the child elements?

 24. Which sub-property of display grid you can use to prevent displaying empty columns.
 Write a code example of that property.

 25. Explain the steps to add google fonts to your CSS file and how will you link it to the html file.
+First, you want to go to the Google Fonts website (https://fonts.google.com/).
+Next, you're going to find a font you like.
+For this example, I am going to use "Roboto Regular 400".
+Click on the "Select (your font properties here)" and you'll see it add to the boxes on the right.
+Copy what is in the first box on the right and paste it into the "head" section of your HTML.
+Finally, if you want to use this font, you need to add it in the css.
+You would have to select the element you want to have the font.
+Then go to Google Fonts and copy what is in the second box.
+Paste into your css after the selected element.
+It might look something like this:
+`html {`
+    `font-family: 'Roboto', sans-serif;`
+`}`